What is biodiversity?

-Biodiversity, the amazing variety of life on the planet, is fundamental to thriving ecosystems and communities.
+Biodiversity is the amazing variety of life on Earth, and it is fundamental to thriving ecosystems and communities.
 Plants, animals, fungi and even micro-organisms have important roles to play in maintaining a planet that supports more than 7 billion people.

 Biodiversity is under tremendous threat.
 According to the Living Planet Index, global populations of fish, birds, mammals, amphibians and reptiles declined by 58 percent from 1970 to 2012.
 Of the more than 85,000 species assessed for the IUCN Red List of Threatened Species, 28 percent are threatened with extinction.
 Threats to biodiversity include habitat destruction, poaching and over-harvesting, pollution and introduction of non-native species.
 For example, the once-plentiful giraffe is being decimated by poaching, habitat loss and civil unrest.
 A 2016 Red List assessment found numbers plummeted by up to 40 percent over the last 30 years, making the species vulnerable to extinction.
 Globally, this kind of species loss impacts ecosystem health and associated supplies of food, fresh water, raw materials and medicines, and limits the potential for species-related scientific discoveries that benefit people.